Best YEIDA sectors near Jewar Airport for NRIs (2026)

 What is true today

 The Noida International Airport at Jewar (IATA: DXN) opened for commercial domestic operations on 15 June 2026 with IndiGo and Akasa Air.
-International flights are targeted for the October 2026 winter schedule and are not yet operating.
+International flights are targeted for the winter schedule (around late October 2026); not yet operating, with no airlines or routes confirmed.
 The airport opened approximately four years later than its original 2022 target.
 Phase 1 design capacity is approximately 12 million passengers per year.
 Source: Government of India / PIB and newsonair.gov.in, June 2026.

 The airport’s opening is a genuine milestone — it converts the corridor from a speculative story into a functioning connectivity story.
 However, two cautions apply for NRI buyers: